mjmeli/pyduke-energy/README.md

 Designed to work with Home Assistant.
 Unlikely to ever be fully implemented.
 The primary goal is to expose Duke Energy Gateway usage information.

 The library supports access to the real-time power usage implemented via an MQTT over websockets connection, or a more traditional REST API to poll near-real-time data.

-## IMPORTANT - Deprecation Warning

-**Duke Energy is shutting down the Gateway pilot program at the end of June.
-This library will stop functioning and will be deprecated.**

 ## Before You Begin